Connect With Us

 Private Mortgage Insurance (PMI) for Rental Properties

-Many investors are surprised to learn PMI applies to investment properties, too.
-Here’s what you need to know.
+Many investors do not realize that PMI also applies to investment properties.
+Here is what you should know.

 When PMI is required